 So we get that slight fruit/apple flavor that is common with chamomile tea as well as the wonderful floral taste.
 There is also a slight natural sweetness in chamomile tea that helps to smooth it out a bit.

 But it also has that tell-tale earthiness that is found in many flower herbal teas as well as a tiny bit of bitterness.
 Although the lavender helps mitigate the bitterness a small bit.

 You can check out a longer look at the general flavor and all-around goodness of chamomile lavender tea right here.

 Loose-Leaf Lavender Chamomile Tea

 Culinary Teas Chamomile Lavender Tea is a loose-leaf herbal tea.
-If yo prefer bagged teas thenthere are plenty of options for this blend.
+If you prefer bagged teas then there are plenty of options for this blend.